Media Capture

 Monitoring Capture Session State

 A capture session posts notifications that you can observe to be notified, for example, when it starts or stops running, or when it is interrupted.
-You can also register to receive an AVCaptureSessionRuntimeErrorNotification if a runtime error occurs.
+You can register to receive an AVCaptureSessionRuntimeErrorNotification if a runtime error occurs.
 You can also interrogate the session’s running property to find out if it is running, and its interrupted property to find out if it is interrupted.
+Additionally, both the running and interrupted properties are key-value observing compliant and the notifications are posted on the main thread.

 An AVCaptureDevice Object Represents an Input Device

 An AVCaptureDevice object abstracts a physical capture device that provides input data (such as audio or video) to an AVCaptureSession object.
-There is one object for each input device, so for example on an iPhone 3GS there is one video input for the camera and one audio input for the microphone; on an iPhone 4 there are two video inputs—one for front-facing the camera, one for the back-facing camera—and one audio input for the microphone.
+There is one object for each input device, for example, two video inputs—one for the front-facing the camera, one for the back-facing camera—and one audio input for the microphone.

 Device Characteristics

-You can ask a device about several different characteristics.
-You can test whether it provides a particular media type or supports a given capture session preset using hasMediaType: and supportsAVCaptureSessionPreset: respectively.
-To provide information to the user, you can find out the position of the capture device (whether it is on the front or the back of the unit they’re using), and its localized name.
+You can ask a device about its different characteristics.
+You can also test whether it provides a particular media type or supports a given capture session preset using hasMediaType: and supportsAVCaptureSessionPreset: respectively.
+To provide information to the user, you can find out the position of the capture device (whether it is on the front or the back of the unit being tested), and its localized name.
 This may be useful if you want to present a list of capture devices to allow the user to choose one.

 NSArray *devices = [AVCaptureDevice devices];